-This section of the plan contains a series of proposals which, together, form the town's masterplan.
-The maps in this section are referred to by the policies and thus form part of the plan's statutory planning guidance.
-All the maps in this section are reproduced at Annex D in fold-out A3 format.
+This section of the plan contains a series of maps which, together, form the town's masterplan.
+These maps are referred to by the policies and thus form part of the plan's statutory planning guidance.
+All the maps in this section are all reproduced at Annex A in fold-out A3 format.